 If you have pilonidal cysts that are painful or frequently become infected, Rene Amaya, MD, FAAP, CWSP, can help.
-At Amaya Wound Healing & Aesthetics in Houston, Dr. Amaya provides in-office services to drain cysts, treat active infections, and minimize your risk for noticeable scars.
-He works closely with you to prevent new cysts from forming and focuses on improving the overall health of your skin through customized treatment plans.
-Find out more about available services for treating and preventing pilonidal cysts by calling Amaya Wound Healing & Aesthetics today or by requesting a consultation online now.
+At Amaya Wound Healing & Aesthetics in Houston, Dr. Amaya provides in-office services to ensure your skin heals following cyst drainage by an experienced surgeon.
+He also treats active infections and minimizes your risk for noticeable scars.
+Dr. Amaya works closely with you to prevent new cysts from forming and focuses on improving the overall health of your skin through customized treatment plans.
+Find out more by calling Amaya Wound Healing & Aesthetics today or by requesting a consultation online.

 Patients will often experience pain in the middle of their buttocks and see bloody drainage soiling their underwear.
 The condition can sometimes last for years until appropriately diagnosed.